 Most Popular Sweepstakes Poker Sites

 By far, the most popular sweepstakes poker site is Global Poker.
-They use a sweepstakes model for individual hands and all their tournaments.
-Players can purchase “Gold Coins” and then get Sweeps Coins as a reward that they can use in their poker games.
+They use a sweepstakes model for ring games and tournaments.
+Players can purchase “Gold Coins” (play money credits) and then get Sweeps Coins as a reward that they can use in their poker games.

 Global Poker is popular because of the variety of tournaments they offer, including multi-table or multi-day options.
-It does, however, only have a few different poker games for you to partake in: No-Limit Texas Hold ’em and Pot-Limit Omaha.
+It does, however, only have a couple of different poker games for you to partake in: No-Limit Texas Hold ’em and Pot-Limit Omaha.
 That being said, they’re still a great choice for newcomers, especially since you get 5,000 free Gold Coins as soon as you verify your email address.
-This is a significant sign-up bonus.

 What States Have Legal Poker Sites Today?

-One of the most highly regulated games is online poker.
-At this time, there are only four states that allow you to play poker online for real money: New Jersey, Pennsylvania, Nevada, and Delaware.
-It follows that players on online poker websites can play only with people from one of these four states, thereby limiting the player pool.
+One of the most highly-regulated games is online poker.
+At this time, there are only five states that allow you to play poker online for real money: Michigan, New Jersey, Pennsylvania, Nevada, and Delaware.
+With some exceptions, it follows that players on online poker websites can play only with people from one of these five states, thereby limiting the player pool.

 New Jersey Online Poker